How to Price Your Massage Therapy Services for Maximum Profitability

 How to Price Your Massage Therapy Services?

 Developing a structured approach to pricing your massage therapy services is essential for maintaining profitability and attracting clients.
-Below, we outline five key steps to help you set your prices strategically while avoiding common pitfalls.
+Below, we outline key steps to help you set your prices strategically while avoiding common pitfalls.

 Step 1: Calculate Your Total Costs (Fixed & Variable)